spatialos/gdk-for-unity/docs/content/build.md

 > **It’s finished building when:** there is a message stating `'spatial build build-config' succeeded`.

-<%(Callout type="alert" message="If you encounter build errors, you might not have selected Linux Build Support during your setup.
+<%(Callout type="alert" message="If you encounter build errors, you might not have Linux build support enabled.
 You need Linux build support because server-workers in a cloud deployment run in a Linux environment.
-In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.")%>
+In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.
+To fix this, run the Unity installer and select the build options you are missing.")%>

 ## Preparing the build configuration of your workers